 All new employees, as a condition of employment, shall sign a union membership application card before commencing work.
-The Employer agrees that a shop steward will be given an opportunity to meet with new employees during the orientation process without loss of pay, for up to 30 minutes in order to acquaint the new employees with the benefits and duties of union membership.
+The Employer agrees that a shop steward, preferably on that shift, will be given an opportunity to meet with new employees during the orientation process without loss of pay, for up to 30 minutes within 30 days of hire in order to acquaint the new employees with the benefits and duties of union membership.